IntroToCode/RecipesCodemates6/lunch/readme.md

 Lay out all pieces of bread on your plates
 Spread the jelly on 5 of the pieces of bread
-Spread the peanut butter on 5 of the other pieces of bread Put one of each jelly and peanut butter pieces of bread together to make 5 sandwhiches
+Spread the peanut butter on 5 of the other pieces of bread Put one of each jelly and peanut butter pieces of bread together to make 5 sandwiches

-Put the stove on medium heat and melt a small piece of butter Lightly grill each individual sandwhich 1 by 1, adding and melting a new piece of butter before each un-grilled sandwhich is placed on the pan.
+Put the stove on medium heat and melt a small piece of butter Lightly grill each individual sandwich 1 by 1, adding and melting a new piece of butter before each un-grilled sandwich is placed on the pan.

+Enjoy the grilled gooey deliciousness of these fabulous PB&J sando's like no other!

 ### Notes: